 Ayurvedic detoxification therapy is particularly helpful to prevent early puberty.
 This will help clear off all excess weight and ama (toxin buildup) that could vitiate the vata dosha and Kapha dosha.
 This can be done through a simple detox diet or by taking cleansing herbs such as triphala under the guidance of an Ayurvedic doctor.

-Healthy Diet to Prevent and Manage Early Puberty
+Healthy Diet to Manage Early Puberty

 A healthy diet is important for all kids, but it’s especially important for girls who are going through puberty.
 They need plenty of calcium and iron, for example, to help their bodies cope with the changes.